 increases, and so does the rate of heat loss.
 Dial down the inside

-temperature at night, and the heat loss rate is reduced.
+temperature at night (and grab an extra blanket if desired), and the heat loss rate is reduced.

 Experiment with the timing of when the heat goes down and back up, to

 get a feel for latency duration.
 It takes time to cool down and heat up

 the interior of your home.
 So try turning the heat off 30 to 45 minutes

 before you normally go to bed, and before the first person usually gets

 up in the morning.
 If your house is well sealed and insulated, you may

 find you can turn the heat down even earlier in the evening, and up again later